prahaladv/Roman_calculator/README.md

 # Roman_calculator
-This "Roman_calculator" repo is for the autonomous vehicle opportunity challenge.
+This "Roman_calculator" takes in two Roman number strings and performs its addition and subtraction The output is also Roman strings.

 ### How to compile the codebase?
 1. Set the present working directory to: path-to/Roman-calculator/roman-calculator/